CactusPuppy/CactusPuppy/README.md

 ### "Greetings" - Tekhartha Zenyatta 👋

-I'm Coby Zhong, also known by my online username, CactusPuppy, and I build tools for people, communities, and companies to use.
+I'm CactusPuppy, and I build tools for people, communities, and companies to use.
 I currently work with [Elo Hell Esports](https://elohell.gg/) in their Overwatch Workshop division, and I'm also developing data analysis tools for [Anwita Biosciences](https://anwitabio.com) (I made Anwita Biosciences' website too!).
 On the side, you can find me making small game mods and videos.

 I co-founded [@GrandeurHammers](https://github.com/GrandeurHammers), graduated from UC Berkeley with a BA in Computer Science and a minor in Data Science, and spend way too much time fiddling with configurations and themes.